zenyuzien/SsplitA-2/doc.md

 nD    -- <em>number of dimensions/fields for a rule</em><br>
 v     -- <em>stores the range of the corresponding field for all fields and for all rules</em><br>

-### algo1 - the main function which does the job
+## algo1 - the main function which does the job

 ```cpp
 void algo1(const struct input_geometry& g )
 ```
-parameter: const reference of struct input_geometry
+parameter: const reference of struct input_geometry, argument variable name: g.
+Will be used in below snippets.
+To refer to this data structure.

-Algorithm:
+### Algorithm:
-1) Initialise data structures for storing implementations
+### 1) Initialise data structures for storing intersections
 ```cpp
 struct intersections_list
 {